Food, Beverage, and Forest Products Manufacturing Initiative

 Teconomy Partners LLC, identified investments to potentially expand Missouri value added agricultural and food manufacturing sales from $45 billion to $70 billion.
 The study was the first phase in the Show-Me-State Food, Beverage, and Forest Products Manufacturing Initiative.

 Released in Feb.
-2019 with input from the College of Agriculture, Food, and Natural Resources, along with 21 additional partners such as Lieutenant Governor Mike Kehoe and the Missouri Department of Agriculture, the study identified three recommendations for agricultural expansion:
+2019 with input from the College of Agriculture, Food, and Natural Resources, along with 21 additional partners such as Lieutenant Governor Mike Kehoe and the Missouri Department of Agriculture, the study (PDF) identified three recommendations for agricultural expansion:

 - Enhance regional and local food systems